 - Pay the application fee: $65 for US citizens and permanent residents; $90 for international applicants.

-- Statement of Purpose: This may be submitted within the online Apply Texas application.
-However, we strongly prefer that applicants upload the SoP as a PDF document after application submission (not later than Dec.
+- Statement of Purpose: This may be submitted towards the end of the online Apply Texas application (where it's referred to as the Departmental Essay).
+However, we strongly prefer that applicants upload the Statement of Purpose as a PDF document after application submission (not later than Dec.
 15) using the Document Upload System.
 See additional instructions for this item below, under "Part 2 of 2."

 - Official GRE: The general GRE must have been taken within 5 years of the date that you request that the scores be sent to UT Austin.
+The entire exam must be taken; no section may be skipped.
 The Educational Testing Service (ETS) code for UT Austin is 6882.
 There is no department code.
 Provided that the scores are still valid, both old and new versions of the GRE will be accepted.
 Multiple score sets are also accepted.
 Please see the GRE® site for details about the examination.
 Average scores of admitted students are listed further down this page.

 - Official TOEFL/IELTS: Required of all international applicants from countries not on this list.
 University minimum scores and average scores of admitted students are listed further down this page.
 If you earned a bachelors degree in an English-only speaking country, this exam is waived.
 However, if you have a bachelors from your home country and a master's from an English-speaking country, it is NOT waived.
 This is university policy.